clojit/clojit.github.io/resources.md

 <h3>Servo Project</h3>

-<p> While the Servo Project is a web browser engine rather then a virtual maschine, they still face simular problems that we have too.
-The problems are mostly related to the Garbage Collector and the Rust language.  <p>
+<p> While the Servo Project is a web browser engine rather then a virtual maschine, they still face some of the same problems that we do.
+These problems are mostly related to the Garbage Collector and the Rust language.  <p>

 <ul>
   <li> <a href="https://blog.mozilla.org/research/2014/08/26/javascript-servos-only-garbage-collector/"> JavaScript: Servo’s only garbage collector </a> </li>